View Ledger

 What is a View Ledger

-A View Ledger provides "a different appearance" for a regular ledger (Base Ledger).
+A View Ledger provides "a different view" for a regular ledger (base ledger).

 A View Ledger does not hold data itself.
-Search requests to a View Ledger are converted and processed as search requests to the Base Ledger.
-Each dimension included in the Base Ledger’s dimension configuration can be correspondingly mapped to multiple dimensions with the same content in the View Ledger.
-For example, if the Base Ledger uses the "Customer" dimension, it can also be used as the "Customer Dimension" in the View Ledger, in addition to being mapped as, say, "Customer 2" dimension (included in the dimension configuration of the View Ledger).
+Querries to a View Ledger are converted and processed as queries to the base ledger.
+Each dimension included in the base ledger’s dimension configuration can be correspondingly mapped to multiple dimensions with the same content in the View Ledger.
+For example, if the base ledger uses the "Customer" dimension, it can be used as the "Customer Dimension" in the View Ledger, and in addition, it can also be mapped to, say, "Customer 2" dimension (included in the dimension configuration of the View Ledger).

-In search requests to a View Ledger, one dimension can be treated as multiple dimensions, with members specified for each.
+In querying a View Ledger, one dimension can be treated as multiple dimensions, which means different members can be specified for each of them.
 However, these dimensions are, in essence, identical.
-For instance, suppose in the "Customer" dimension, there are member trees for regions and types, and the search request specifies members as follows:
+For instance, suppose in the "Customer" dimension, there are member trees for regions and types, and the query specifies members as follows:

 -